 But of course, women’s bodies are ever complicated!

 What does it mean to have two periods in one month?

-Your age.
-Remember back when you started your periods?
-They could be unpredictable and all over the place, sometimes meaning you got a period every 2 weeks or every eight weeks.
+- Your age: Remember back when you started your periods?
+They could be unpredictable and all over the place, sometimes meaning you got a period every two weeks or every eight weeks.

-Fibroids are benign (non-cancerous) growths that develop in or on the uterus.
+- Fibroids: Fibroids are benign (non-cancerous) growths that develop in or on the uterus.
 They can cause heavy and/or irregular bleeding, but many women have them without experiencing any symptoms at all.

-An IUD or hormonal birth control pills introduce hormones into your body, and this can change your cycle.
+- Birth control: An IUD or hormonal birth control pills introduce hormones into your body, and this can change your cycle.

 Why am I bleeding 2 weeks after my last period?

-Other possible causes include birth control pills (especially in the first 6 months of taking them), the morning-after pill, or IUDs.
-Spotting between periods can also be caused by some sexually transmitted infections (STIs).
+Birth control pills (especially in the first 6 months of taking them), the morning-after pill, or IUDs can each play a role.